pascal-brand38/astro-sprite/README.md

 **astro-sprite** is a npm package aimed at building a sprite from small images/icons, to be used with [Astro](https://astro.build/).
-The sprite is created as a png or a webp image.
+The sprite is created as a png, webp, or avif image.

-Typically, from single small images/icons (png or webp)
+Typically, from single small images/icons (png, webp, avif)
 ![](https://raw.githubusercontent.com/pascal-brand38/astro-sprite/main/src/data/src/english.png) and
 ![](https://raw.githubusercontent.com/pascal-brand38/astro-sprite/main/src/data/src/france.png) and
 ![](https://raw.githubusercontent.com/pascal-brand38/astro-sprite/main/src/data/src/facebook.png) and